Don’t underestimate the power of prayer

 George Müller’s example

-I’m reading through George Muller’s autobiography right now.
-One of the things that strikes me is how often he talks about spending time in prayer.
+When I was reading George Müller’s autobiography, one of the things that struck me was how often he talked about spending time in prayer.
 If you’re not familiar with Müller, he had a remarkable life and ministry in which he completely depended upon God’s provision.
 He ran an orphanage in England in the mid-1800s that housed thousands of children during his lifetime, and yet he never asked for a single donation from anyone.
-Despite never asking for money, Müller discovered the depths of God’s faithfulness as seemingly random people donated money, or bread, or milk — in just the nick of time to meet a need.
+Despite never asking for money, Müller discovered the depths of God’s faithfulness as seemingly random people donated money, bread or milk – in just the nick of time to meet a need.

 The power of praying without ceasing